offsoc/onionplan/docs/2 - Roadmaps/03 - Roadmap: Usability Proposal - Service Discovery.md

        phased out (or discouraged) by the end of the evaluation period.
 2. Privacy concerned Onion Service operators may not want their .onion address to be listed in public CT logs.
+3. Big onion sites may not want to get a single certificate with both their .com name and their onion name in it, because they don't want to spend those extra 100 bytes times billions of handshakes per day.
+Maybe they could show the cert just to Tor exit IP addresses, but that is extra complexity too.
+5. When the site includes its own Onion-Location header, they can easily remove it if the onion site has problems; but if instead Tor Browser users get the mapping from the Certificate Transparency log, what if there is a mapping from two weeks ago that the site doesn't want people to use anymore?
+It seems we might need some kind of "try the onion but be able to notice if it's not working and fall back to the main site" mechanism in the browser.

 ### Roadmap